kellerkinderDE/eslint-config/README.md

 Alternatively, refer to your IDE's documentation to find out, if and how ESLint is integrated.

+## Troubleshooting

+### `Linter` is not a constructor
+This error is known to be caused by an empty `.eslintignore` file.
+To solve this, either make sure that your `.eslintignore` contains at least one entry or is removed entirely.

 ## Changelog
 This project adheres to [Semantic Versioning](https://semver.org/).
 Please refer to the [CHANGELOG.md](CHANGELOG.md) for detailed changes and